yanglinguan/WeChatBot-House-Finder/document/design.md

   1. Then store the request into `Redis`.
   1. For every 10 minutes, the `Scraper` loops over the requst in Redis, and scrape available house listings from `Craigslist`.
   1. Once a listing scraped by `Scraper`, it checks if the listing's id is in Redis.
 If the listing's id does not exist, store the listing's id into Redis, and send the listing to `Filter Task Queue`.
   1.  `House Listing Filter` fetches house listings which includes the client's id from `Filter Task Queue`.
 Based on the client's id, `House Listing Filter` acquires the client request from Redis.
-Then, send the house listing which matches the request into `Dedup Task Queue`
+Then, send the house listing which matches the request into `Dedup Task Queue`.
   1.  `House Listing Dedupper` fetchs the listings from `Dedup Task Queue`, and performs dedupping base on image id in the listings.
-Then, store the listings into `MongoDB`
+Then, store the listings into `MongoDB` and push them into `Notification Task Q    ueue` so that notification service can fetch the new house listings and sends clients notifications.

 The diagram of the data flow is shown below.